Buddenbrookhaus

 How long should I spend visiting?

-A visit typically lasts between one to two hours, allowing for ample time to explore the exhibits and engage with interactive displays.
+A visit typically takes about 1.5 to 2 hours, allowing sufficient time to explore the exhibitions and engage with any ongoing events.

 Is photography allowed?